On spectrum of sample covariance matrices from large tensor vectors: Introduction

-In the present paper, we study the model \eqref{eq:matrix} with $\xi_1$ being chosen from the unit circle on the complex plane.
-Under the limiting setting $k/n \to d \ge 0$ of \cite{BYY2022}, since we have $|\xi_1|^4 = 1$, a direct application of \cite{BYY2022}*{Theorem 2.1} shows that the limiting moment sequence coincides with the moment sequence of Mar\v{c}enko-Pastur law \eqref{eq-MP law}.
-We are interested in the limiting setting that $k$ goes to infinity much faster than the setting in \cite{BYY2022}.
-The present paper shows that the limiting moment sequence of the ESD of $M_{n,k,m}$ is exactly the Mar\v{c}enko-Pastur law \eqref{eq-MP law} when $n,k$ goes to infinity.
-From the point of view of probability theory, our results extend the results in \cites{Lytova2018,BYY2022} by removing the restriction on the speed of $k$ approaching infinity.
+In the present paper, we study the model \eqref{eq:matrix} with $\xi_1$ chosen from the unit circle on the complex plane.
+Our focus lies in the scenario where $k$ goes to infinity much faster than the setting in \cite{BYY2022}.
+We derive the limiting moment sequence of the ESD of $M_{n,k,m}$ when $n,k$ goes to infinity.
+When $\tau_{\alpha} \equiv 1$, the limiting moment sequence reveals that the LSD is exactly Mar\v{c}enko-Pastur law \eqref{eq-MP law}.
+From the point of view of probability theory, we remove the restriction on the speed of $k$ approaching infinity, as required in \cites{Lytova2018,BYY2022}.
 Our results even allows that $k/n$ does not have a limit when $n \to \infty$.
-We would like to add one more sentence on the limiting setting in application.
-In the real world, one would expect that the dimension of a system is fixed and is reused for many times, which leads to the setting that $k$ tends to infinity while $n$ is fixed.
-We do not know how to study the model \eqref{eq:matrix} with $n$ fixed, and we plan to consider this case as our next model.
-As an variant of this real-world scenario, the results in this paper apply to the setting that $k \gg n \gg 1$.
+In practical terms, one would anticipate that the dimension of a system remains fixed and is reused multiple times, which leads to the scenario that $k$ tends to infinity while $n$ is fixed.
+The study of the model \eqref{eq:matrix} with fixed $n$ remains an open question, and we plan to address this case in our future work.
+As an variant of this real-world scenario, the results in this paper apply to the setting where $k \gg n \gg 1$.